nomnomnomnom/ocpg/source/articles/articles/2018-02-22-societal_feedback.html.markdown

    3. analyzing the relationships to formulate policy recommendations and plans of action

-We also highly value work around awareness of our cause and networking with individuals who can be instrumental in executing the plans of action.
+We also **highly** value work around awareness of our cause and networking with individuals who can be instrumental in executing the plans of action.

-We want everybody's help.
-Contact us for everything from fixing grammar in these docs, writing open-collaboration software, starting meet-ups, aligning research...
+**We want everybody's help**.
+Message us [on our subreddit](https://www.reddit.com/r/ocpgdiscussion) for everything from fixing grammar in these docs, writing open-collaboration software, starting meet-ups, aligning research...
 Join in and make a difference!

 That said, let's get right into it.

-## What are Negative Societal Feedback Loops?
+## Negative Societal Feedback Loops

 All things have effects.
 When an effect is negative and can contribute to causing the same negative thing again, this is a negative feedback loop.
 In society, we